suprematic/otplike/README.md

 # Known issues

-* As long as java uses "real" threads and some internals still block (e.g. `gen-server/call`, termination of `gen-server` and `trace/send-trace`) you can run out of threads and hang forever using a lot of such operations simultaneously
 * A chain of N processes, when each next process is created by the previous one, holds amount of memory proportional to N until the **last** process' exit
 * Timers can fire with significant delay (up to 20 ms) for the first time